 The Board believes in providing opportunities for students to participate in extracurricular activities that can help enrich the student's educational experience.
 At the same time, the Board believes that a student's participation in extracurricular activities cannot come at the expense of his/her classroom academic achievement.
-Interruptions of instructional time in the classroom are to be minimal and absences from class to participate in extracurricular activities shall not exceed one per week per extracurricular activity (tournaments excepted)2.
+Interruptions of instructional time in the classroom are to be minimal.
 Additionally, a student's participation in, and the District's operation of, extracurricular activities shall be subject to the following policy.
 All students are eligible for extracurricular activities unless specifically denied eligibility on the basis of criteria outlined in this policy.

-Any student who refuses to sit for a Statewide assessment or attempts to boycott a Statewide assessment by failing to put forth a good faith effort on the assessment as determined by the assessment administrator/proctor, or whose parents do not send their student to school on the dates the assessments are administered or scheduled as make-up days shall not be permitted to participate in any non-curriculum related extracurricular activity.
+Any student who refuses to sit for a Statewide assessment or attempts to boycott a Statewide assessment by failing to put forth a good faith effort on the assessment as determined by the assessment administrator/proctor, or whose parents do not send their student to school on the dates the assessments are administered or scheduled as make-up days shall not be permitted to participate in any noncurriculum related extracurricular activity.
 The student shall remain ineligible to participate until the student takes the same or a following statewide assessment, as applicable.
-The superintendent or designee may waive this paragraph's provisions when the student's failure was due to exceptional or extraordinary circumstances.3 Students falling under the provisions of this paragraph shall be permitted to attend curriculum related field trips occurring during the school day.4
+The superintendent or designee may waive this paragraph's provisions when the student's failure was due to exceptional or extraordinary circumstances.
+Students falling under the provisions of this paragraph shall be permitted to attend curriculum related field trips occurring during the school day.

-A student who enrolls in the district and meets the definition of "eligible child" in Policy 4.2-ENTRANCE REQUIREMENTS shall be eligible to try out for an extracurricular activity regardless of the date the student enrolls in the District so long as the student meets all other eligibility requirements and the extracurricular activity is still ongoing.
+A student who enrolls in the district and meets the definition of "eligible child" in Policy 4.2 -ENTRANCE REQUIREMENTS shall be eligible to try out for an extracurricular activity regardless of the date the student enrolls in the district so long as the student meets all other eligibility requirements and the extracurricular activity is still ongoing.